 More than just companions, dogs are great teammates and help humans out in many different jobs.
 These range from tracking drugs and explosives, rescuing people and giving assistance to those who have any physical difficulties.
 Quiz yourself on the many jobs that dogs all over the world do on a daily basis!

 The All About Dogs exhibition at Singapore Philatelic Museum also has displays on famous dogs from around the world.
-Some work as entertainers, and there are many stamps with iconic dog characters such as Snoopy, Goofy and even Snowy from Tin Tin on display.
+There are also many stamps with iconic dog characters such as Snoopy, Goofy and even Snowy from Tin Tin on display.
 You can also learn about dogs that made history because of their personality, loyalty or even because of the different places that they’ve been!

 Children can also have their hand at grooming dogs at the interactive doggy parlour, complete with a bathtub, grooming tools, and of course lots of beautiful stamps that they can appreciate as well!
 Try to find the various dog breeds in the stamps on display!